aweeks3/SISRIS/README.md

 6. Bring your questions.

 ## Workshop Materials
-1. Link to [editable Google Sheet](https://docs.google.com/spreadsheets/d/18g8jUAF1KLwavRz1DRTeGxjS-kWokJB5ScT7KqfxKko/edit?usp=sharing) containing some names of historical botanical collectors in the US who have digitized specimens posted to GBIF & Bionomia, who are eligible for disambiguation during the workshop.
+1. Link to [editable Google Sheet](https://docs.google.com/spreadsheets/d/18g8jUAF1KLwavRz1DRTeGxjS-kWokJB5ScT7KqfxKko/edit?usp=sharing) containing some names of historical botanical collectors in the US who have digitized specimen data posted to GBIF and who are available on Bionomia for disambiguation during the workshop.
 Note: this list is not exhaustive.
-2. PDF of how-to directions that reiterate workshop workflow (e.g. historical attribution, claiming ones specimens, reporting institutional metrics, importing unique collector ID's back into your institutions DB).
+2. PDF of how-to directions that reiterate workshop workflow (e.g. historical attribution, claiming one's specimens, reporting institutional metrics, importing unique collector ID's back into your institution's DB).

 # Invited Symposia